vibhormalik97/vibhormalik97/README.md

 I'm a mechanical engineer turned data scientist who is passionate about artificial intelligence and its ability to make our world a better place.
 Typically, I like to work on projects involving business analytics, nlp, reinforcement learning, or finance.
 In my spare time, you will either find me cooking or travelling.

+i currently work at Rupert LLC in New York as a Data Science Intern.
+Feel free to reach out to me at one of the links shared above :)

 <!--